SaaS MVP definition

 • How will your app stand out from the rest?

-John Horn, the author of “Inside the Competitor’s Mindset,” outlines a concise process for competitor research:
+According to McKinsey, John Horn, the author of “Inside the Competitor’s Mindset,” outlines a concise process for competitor research:

 • Step 1.
 Monitor competitor communications and activities, including earnings calls, reports, and media releases.